-If you do not tell your insurer anything you are required to, the insurer may cancel your contract or reduce the amount that it is required to pay you if you make a claim, or both.
+If you fail to take reasonable care in disclosing information to us in the case of Consumer Contracts, or do not tell your insurer anything you are required to, the insurer may cancel your contract or reduce the amount that it is required to pay you if you make a claim, or both.
 If your failure to disclose is fraudulent, the insurer may refuse to pay a claim and treat the contract as if it never existed.